 During the year, some MA students may start thinking about applying to a PhD programme for the following academic year, whether at UCD or elsewhere.
 Students should be careful to note the deadlines for application, both to universities and funding bodies, as these can be as early as December.
-UCD Philosophy does not have an explicit deadline, and will accept applications into the summer, providing there are enough places.
+UCD Philosophy has a June 1st deadline for its PhD awards, but will continue accept applications into the summer, subject to the availability of places.
 With these deadlines in mind, students are advised to start work on their applications as soon as possible during the school year.
 They have to seek all relevant information and advice, to prepare a research proposal and secure the consent of members of UCD staff to act as referees.